 - Intelligent Caching: Caches optimized video in the network with the intent of eliminating delay associated with internet video sites.

 - Caching: Caches web pages to help avoid delays associated with retrieval of the same internet content multiple times

 - Text/Binary compression: Lossless compression of data and binary files using standard compression techniques supported by HTTP-compliant browsers.

 - Image Compression: JPEG and GIF compression designed to reduce the size of images while maintaining no user perceptible loss of quality.

 Do device software upgrades affect the performance of my device on Sprint's network?

 From time to time, Sprint may push software updates to your device to improve device features, security, and performance.
 These updates may include components that optimize the way your device and application on the device use network resources by, for example, managing connections between a user's wifi networks and the Sprint network or by managing the intervals at which certain background application connect to the network.
-Updates that manage radio resources are intended to improve performance and device battery life while at the same maintaining a high quality user experience.
+Updates that manage radio resources are intended to improve performance and device battery life while also maintaining a high quality user experience.

 How often does Sprint expect to use congestion management?

 Because of the peaked nature of wireless data traffic, congestion management software is actively looking for network congestion at all times.
 When it detects congestion, both the fairness algorithms described above and network prioritization are triggered to ensure that more Sprint customers enjoy the best possible network experience.